opl-/beatsaber-http-status/protocol.md

 	"noteID": Integer, // ID of the note
 	"noteType": "NoteA" | "NoteB" | "GhostNote" | "Bomb", // Type of note
 	"noteCutDirection": "Up" | "Down" | "Left" | "Right" | "UpLeft" | "UpRight" | "DownLeft" | "DownRight" | "Any" | "None", // Direction the note is supposed to be cut in
-	"speedOK": Boolean, // Cut speed was fast enough "directionOK": null | Boolean, // Note was cut in the correct direction. null for bombs.
+	"noteLine": Integer, // The horizontal position of the note, from left to right [0..3] "noteLayer": Integer, // The vertical position of the note, from bottom to top [0..2] "speedOK": Boolean, // Cut speed was fast enough "directionOK": null | Boolean, // Note was cut in the correct direction. null for bombs.
 	"saberTypeOK": null | Boolean, // Note was cut with the correct saber. null for bombs.
-	"wasCutTooSoon": Boolean, // Note was cut too early "initalScore": null | Integer, // Score without multiplier for the cut.
-Doesn't include the score for keeping angle after cut. null for bombs.
+	"wasCutTooSoon": Boolean, // Note was cut too early "initalScore": null | Integer, // Score without multipliers for the cut.
+Doesn't include the score for swinging after cut. null for bombs.
-	"finalScore": null | Integer, // Score without multiplier for the entire cut, including keeping angle after cut.
+	"finalScore": null | Integer, // Score without multipliers for the entire cut, including score for swinging after cut.
 Available in [`noteFullyCut` event](#notefullycut-event). null for bombs.
-	"multiplier": Integer, // Multiplier at the time of cut "saberSpeed": Number, // Speed of the saber when the note was cut "saberDir": [ // Direction the saber was moving in when the note was cut Number, // X value
+	"multiplier": Integer, // Combo multiplier at the time of cut "saberSpeed": Number, // Speed of the saber when the note was cut "saberDir": [ // Direction the saber was moving in when the note was cut Number, // X value